openshift/kube-compare/README.md

 ## Alternatives

-### kubectl/oc diff
+### kubectl diff

-The existing kubectl/oc diff works well for validation of a CR (or set of CRs) on a cluster against a known valid configuration.
+The existing kubectl diff works well for validation of a CR (or set of CRs) on a cluster against a known valid configuration.
 This tool does a good job of suppressing diffs in known managed fields (eg metadata, status, etc), however it is lacking in several critical features for the use cases in this enhancement: